geomagpy/magpy/magpy/gui/README_gui.md

 #### 2.1.1 Option 1: Using a basic python virtual environment

-For using virtual environments from system python of your machine you will need to install "virtualenv".
+For using virtual environments based on system python of your machine you will need to install "virtualenv".
 On a Debian/Ubuntu type machine you can do the following.

          user$ sudo apt install python3-virtualenv